Bedriye Tahir Gökmen

 Bedriye Tahir Gökmen was an aviator from Turkey.
 She was the first Turkish woman to earn a pilot license.

 Life

 Tahir trained at the Vecihi Hürkuş Private Flying School and earned her license in 1933.
 However, her employer did not approve of her flying, and reduced her salary as a punishment.
 Nevertheless, she graduated from the flight school in 1934, and applied to the Undersecretary of the Air Force to get her license confirmed.
-The office sent a team of inspectors to the school, however, unfortunately due to an accident, the school did not have any aircraft available for Tahir to use to demonstrate her skills.
+The office sent a team of inspectors to the school; however, due to an accident, the school did not have any aircraft available for Tahir to use to demonstrate her skills.
 The team did not return, and the school closed later the same year.